metasfresh/metasfresh-documentation/_webui_collection/EN/Jumpto.md

 1. If the field name gets underlined, simply click on it.
 1. A new tab opens up showing you the field's detailed content.

-**Important**: You might need to disable your pop-up blocker to make this feature work.
+**Important:** You might need to disable your pop-up blocker to make this feature work.

 ## Example